why-agency/why-test-app/README.md

 There are **no** filters on mobile

 #### Tablet and above
 On larger screens, the cat grid offers a filter bar next to the cat cards.
 Checking one of the filters should update the card grid.
-Clicking on a cat card triggers the overlay, displaying additional information about the selected breeed.
+Clicking on a cat card triggers the overlay, displaying additional information about the selected breed.

-Please distribute cards across columns as you see fit
+Please distribute cards across columns as you see fit.

+Optimally, after filtering the grid changes in an animated manner using [framer motion](https://motion.dev/).

 ## Expected outcome
 Please submit a PR with your implementation of the Cat grid.
 We'd expect a working deployment that we can preview in Vercel.